TenebrisNoctua/ServerAuthority/docs/examples/character.md

 Behavior.DeclareField("Player", {Type = "instance"})
 ```

-And that's it!
-All we need to do now is to bind this Behavior to the player on the server, so it can start.
-To do that, we can add a `Script` called "ServerSetup".
+Our behavior is now done!
+This behavior will now run when it has been bound to a player's character.
+To do this however, we need to manually bind it upon character load on the server.
+For this, we can add a `Script` called "ServerSetup".

 ### ServerSetup